Effort to freeze Ukraine aid began about 90 minutes after call between Trump and Zelensky - Local News 8

 The call between Trump and Zelensky went from 9:03 am to 9:33 am and then the email from OMB’s Duffey is time stamped at 11:04 am.
 That same email also appears elsewhere in the same batch released Friday with a 3:03 pm time stamp.

-A judge ordered the Office of Management and Budget and the Pentagon to hand the documents over to the Center for Public Integrity Friday in response to a FOIA request.
+A judge ordered the OMB and the Pentagon to hand the documents over to the Center for Public Integrity Friday in response to a FOIA request.
 The Center for Public Integrity published the documents late Friday night.

 While much of the release was redacted, the documents shed some light on the conversations between two government organizations who were carrying out the President’s orders even amid concerns by some that they could run afoul of the law.

-Note: UPDATE: This story has been updated with additional details and reaction from the document release.